analoglab/ee230_AnalogLab_autumn2021/README.md

 ```
 $ ngspice yourCircuit.cir
 ```
+This will load your circuit in ngspice.You can also start ngspice and source the file in it .

 ## DEVICES
-Here's a brief reference of the SPICE devices and statements.
-Parameters enclosed by braces { } are required, while, those in brackets [ ] are optional.
-Parameters followed by an asterisk { }* should be repeated as necessary
+Here's a brief reference of the SPICE devices and statements.<br /> Parameters enclosed by braces { } are required, while, those in brackets [ ] are optional.<br /> Parameters followed by an asterisk { }* should be repeated as necessary <br />

 ```
-1. .C device - Capacitor.
+1. C device - Capacitor.
 	C{name} {+node} {-node} [{model}] {value} [IC={initial}]
 	Examples:
 	CLOAD  15  0  20pF
 	CFDBK   3 33  CMOD 10pF IC=1.5v

-2. .D device - Diode.
+2. D device - Diode.
 	D{name} {+node} {-node} {model}  [area]
 	Examples:
 	DCLAMP  14  0  DMOD

-3. .I device - Current Source.
+3. I device - Current Source.
 	I{name} {+node} {-node} [[DC] {value}] [AC {mag} [{phase}]]
 	Examples:
 	IBIAS  13  0  2.3mA